DallanQ/wyrmspan_1/Manual.md

 NOTE: As all good dracologists know, most hatchlings are born deep underground and require purple crystals to thrive.
 As such, keep in mind that most hatchlings live in the Amethyst Abyss.
 If you're looking for hatchlings that live in the Golden Grotto or Crimson Cavern, you may have a hard time finding one!

+## EXPLORE (Page 10)
-EXPLORE EXPLORE YOUR CRIMSON CAVERN: Walk your adventurer through your Crimson Cavern and activate any "if activated" abilities that your adventurer passes, following these steps in order:
+EXPLORE YOUR CRIMSON CAVERN: Walk your adventurer through your Crimson Cavern and activate any "if activated" abilities that your adventurer passes, following these steps in order:

-1

-Each time you walk through your Crimson Cavern, you must pay the costs printed on your player mat.
+1. Each time you walk through your Crimson Cavern, you must pay the costs printed on your player mat.
 The 1st time you enter your Crimson Cavern each round, the cost is 1 coin.
 If you enter a 2nd time that round, the cost is 1 coin and 1 egg.
 If you enter a 3rd time that round (this is the max, and it's rare), the cost is 1 coin and 2 eggs.

 - If you walk through your Crimson Cavern a 2nd or 3rd time within a round, pay egg(s) from any dragon(s) or nests on your player mat.

 - Whenever you enter a cave, leave the paid coin and egg(s) on your player mat (covering the associated cost to track how many times they have explored the cave this round).
 If the public supply of eggs or coins runs low, players may return excess items to the supply.
 3

-- Whenever you enter a cave, leave the paid coin and egg(s) on your player mat (covering the associated cost to track how many times they have explored the cave this round).
-If the public supply of eggs or coins runs low, players may return excess items to the supply.
-3

-Move your adventurer from left to right within your Crimson Cavern, along the path depicted along the bottom of the cave, and activate all "if activated" ( ) abilities that your adventurer passes, in order from left to right.
+2. Move your adventurer from left to right within your Crimson Cavern, along the path depicted along the bottom of the cave, and activate all "if activated" ( ) abilities that your adventurer passes, in order from left to right.

 - Each time you walk past an "if activated" icon on your player mat, you may activate that ability.

 - Each time you move your adventurer onto a dragon that has an "if activated" icon, you may activate that ability.

-Whenever your adventurer walks onto a dragon), your turn ends.
+3. Whenever your adventurer walks onto a dragon), your turn ends.
 Return your adventurer back to Base Camp.

-## (A Space Without

-## Example
+### Example (Page 10)

 Tess walks through her Crimson Cavern for the first time this round.
 She pays 1 coin to do so (placing it onto the designated space at the entrance to her Crimson Cavern) and begins walking her adventurer through the cave from left to right.

-+

-## To Excavate

-+

-## To Excavate

-## Excavate

-## Chameleon Coatl

-## Hoarding Flyer

-## Cost

-+ printed on column

-## 1St

-## 66 Medium

-## 22 Medium

-20

-## Play Most Empty Space In A Cave.

-## From Your Hand Into The Left-

-## Entice

-## Cost

-+ printed on

-## Play Most Excavated Space In A Cave.

-## From Your Hand Into The Left-

-## 2Nd

-## 3Rd

-## Crimson Cavern

-## Gain

-119

-Gain 22 for each medium dragon on your player mat (max 88 ).

-## S I V

-## Gain

-56

-## Gain

-## Gain

-## Wyr_Cavecards_R8.Indd 20 Wyr_Cavecards_R8.Indd 20

-## Gain

-## Lay

-8/8/23 10:28 AM 8/8/23 10:28 AM

-1x: 3(

-/

-/

-)

-## Cache Up To

-## From Your 2 Supply Onto Any Dragon(S).

-She walks over and activates the first 1st "Gain " ability in her 3rd Crimson Cavern and . decides to gain
+- She walks over and activates the first 1st "Gain " ability in her 3rd Crimson Cavern and . decides to gain
+- Tess then walks onto the Chameleon Coatl.
+Tess takes no action here, because the Chameleon Coatl does not have an Gain "if activated" ( ) GOLDEN GROTTO ability.

-Next, Tess walks " over the "Gain ability and advances her guild token 1 space forward on Gain the Dragon Guild track (see page 12).
+- Next, Tess walks " over the "Gain ability and advances her guild token 1 space forward on Gain the Dragon Guild track (see page 12).
 She immediately gains the benefit that her guild token lands on.

-Tess then walks onto the Chameleon Coatl.
-Tess takes no action here, because the Chameleon Coatl does not have an Gain "if activated" ( ) GOLDEN GROTTO ability.

-After that, Tess walks over the Hoarding Flyer and gains
+- After that, Tess walks over the Hoarding Flyer and gains

-7/27/23 11:28 AM 7/27/23 11:28 AM

-## Wyr_Dragoncards_R8.Indd 56 Wyr_Dragoncards_R8.Indd 56

-7/27/23 11:32 AM 7/27/23 11:32 AM

-## Wyr_Dragoncards_R8.Indd 119 Wyr_Dragoncards_R8.Indd 119

-## Explore

-COST printed on cave entrance

-## 2Nd

-Choose a cave and move your adventurer from left to right until you reach a

-.

-Return your adventurer here at the end of your turn.

-## Gain

-## Base Camp

-At the end of your turn, discard down to: 9 total cards ( 9 coins 9 resources

-## And

-)

-## 1St

-STORE 2 EGGS HERE:

-## 2Nd

-.

-Finally, Tess activates the second "Gain " ability in her Crimson Cavern and selects
+- Finally, Tess activates the second "Gain " ability in her Crimson Cavern and selects

-.

-## Lay

-Tess now ends her action, because even though she has excavated the next space in her Crimson Cavern, she has encountered a
+Tess now ends her action, because even though she has excavated the next space in her Crimson Cavern, she has encountered a ("red negative symbol") and must return her adventurer to Base Camp.

-1x: 3(

-/

-/

-)

-## Tuck Up To 2 From Your Hand Under Any Dragon(S).

-and must return

-## Her Adventurer To Base Camp.

-## Discard Up To From Your

-## 2 Hand.
-Lay

-## 3Rd

-1x: 3(

-/

-/

-)

-## For Each.

-At any time you may convert:

 EXPLORE YOUR GOLDEN GROTTO: Identical to "Explore your Crimson Cavern," but for your Golden Grotto.
 Walk your adventurer through your Golden Grotto and activate any "if activated" abilities that you pass.

 EXPLORE YOUR AMETHYST ABYSS: Identical to "Explore your Crimson Cavern," but for your Amethyst Abyss.
 Walk your adventurer through your Amethyst Abyss and activate any "if activated" abilities that you pass.

-## Gain

-## Gain

-## Gain

-## Lay

-## Amethyst Abyss

-Cavemat_r.indd  Cavemat_r.indd

-// : AM // : AM

-ADDITIONAL RULES, NOTES, AND CONCEPTS ABILITY ACTIVATION SEQUENCING: Any time an ability allows all players to do something, the active player goes first, then all other players have the opportunity to follow in clockwise order.
+## ADDITIONAL RULES, NOTES, AND CONCEPTS (Page 11)
+ABILITY ACTIVATION SEQUENCING: Any time an ability allows all players to do something, the active player goes first, then all other players have the opportunity to follow in clockwise order.
 Note that dragons and cave cards are not refilled into the card display board until the end of the current turn, after all players have had the opportunity to activate the ability.
 This means that in some circumstances, if an "all players gain a card" ability is triggered, not all players will have the opportunity to gain a face- up card (though they may still draw from the deck).

+ACQUIRING ITEMS: Whenever you acquire a dragon, a cave card, or a resource, by default that item goes into your hand or your personal supply.
+Some dragons allow you to acquire an item and also provide optional secondary abilities, such as caching a resource or tucking a card.
+If you decline to do so, that item remains in your hand or your supply.

+For example, see the Beckoning Cricketcatcher to the right.
+At the end of each round, you gain 1 card (from the face-up display or from the deck).
+After looking at it, decide whether to keep it in your hand or to tuck it under any dragon.
+If you tuck this card under a hatchling with a "tuck" ability, gain the benefit provided by that hatchling.

+ACTIVATING ABILITIES MULTIPLE TIMES: Some abilities allow you to perform an action or exchange up to a certain number of times.
+Resolve each exchange or action individually.
+(You may use your benefit from the first exchange to pay for the second exchange, if applicable.)

+CAPACITY LIMITS: At the end of each of your turns, you may have a maximum of 9 resource tokens, 9 dragons and/or cave cards (combined), and 9 coins.
+Discard any excess items until you have 9 of each type.
+If you gain an item that causes you to go over your capacity limit during another player's turn, you do not need to discard down until the end of your next turn.

+CARD REFILL: Do not refill dragons or cave cards into the card display board until the end of each player's turn.

 GAINING CARDS: There are 3 different phrases associated with gaining cards, all of which have different meanings.

-## Gain A Dragon Or A Cave Card: Unless Additional

-restrictions are specified, you may gain a card from either the face-up display or from the top of the deck.
+GAIN A DRAGON OR A CAVE CARD: Unless Additional restrictions are specified, you may gain a card from either the face-up display or from the top of the deck.
 Note that there may be times when you have a "gain" ability, but there are no face-up cards in the display.
 If this happens, you may still draw from the top of the deck.

 GAIN A DRAGON OR A CAVE CARD FROM THE DISPLAY: If the "from the display" instruction is included, you must select a face-up card.
 If there is no card in the display, then you may not take this benefit.

-## Draw A Dragon Or A Cave Card: To "Draw" Means You

-may only take a card from the top of the relevant deck.
+DRAW A DRAGON OR A CAVE CARD: To "Draw" Means You may only take a card from the top of the relevant deck.

 REVEAL A DRAGON CARD: Show the top card of the deck to all players.
 The ability will specify if you do something with the card; if not, return it to the top of the deck.